ACCORDSD2VDEV/VDW/VDW3_2/For Site Deployment/0_ReadMe.txt

-Script General Instructions and Descriptions
+VDW 3.2 DDL Scripts General Instructions and Descriptions

 Instructions
-	The scripts contained in this ZIP file can be used to create a CHORDS 3.1 VDW.
+	The scripts contained in this ZIP file can be used to create a CHORDS 3.2 VDW.
 It is recommended that you create a fresh database to populate your data rather than try to upgrade your existing VDW although you are welcome to pursue that option so long as the end result will match as if you had started from scratch.